y-dada-dev/y-dada-dev/README.md

 The [ESISBA Google Drive](https://drive.google.com/drive/folders/16ZgJBq1FQ8EODrhYLVY_wBr776jVT4vR?usp=sharing) is a comprehensive collection of academic resources from multiple years, contributed by students.
 It includes TPs, TDs, exams, and course materials from a variety of subjects.
 While the [TPs](https://github.com/y-dada-dev?tab=repositories&q=esi-sba&type=&language=&sort=name) are hosted on GitHub for collaboration, the Google Drive contains a broader range of documents, including past exams and additional course resources.

 This collection is constantly updated and provides valuable insights for students across different academic years.
 It’s a collaborative effort from many contributors, making it an essential resource for anyone studying at ESISBA.

-**Contributors ❤️ :**
+Special thanks goes to the contributors below:

 Dada Yacine · **Amir Moncef Tighlit** · Hani Mohammed Mahmmoudi · **Baha Daw Hocine** · Mouslim Saidi · **Anes Mobarki** · Sehili Chaima · **Abderraouf Bouakaz** · Lallouche Lokmane · **Moncef Ananni** · Illyes Alili · **Mechri Abdelchakour** · CHEBAB MOKHTARIA

 &nbsp;&nbsp;